YangguangLiu/Corn-Breeding/README.md

 Today, the agriculture industry works to maximize the amount of food we gain from crops by breeding plants with the strongest, highest-yielding genetics.
-Plant breeding is complex, and data analytics can help scientists at research and development organizations in seed product development.
+Plant breeding is complex, and data analytics can help scientists at research and development organizations like Syngenta make progress in seed product development.

 Commercial corn is processed into multiple food and industrial products.
 It is widely known as one of the world’s most important crops.
 Each year, plant breeders create new corn products, known as experimental